steveoc64/gopherconau/description.md

 widget demo that most toolkits provide as part of the documentation.

-Depending on audience reaction / questions ... jump to the Widget code for one or two examples so as to demonstrate clearly how a few lines of code affect.
+Depending on audience reaction / questions ... jump to the Widget code for one or two examples so as to demonstrate clearly how a few lines of code affect the app on the screen.

 # Fyne Examples